Literary stream of consciousness is a device used to render a character's mental process into text.

 As with any other device, improving your own skill in writing stream of consciousness passages requires wide reading.
-Have a look at lots of different examples and practice by trying to emulate an author's style.
+Have a look at lots of different examples and practise by trying to emulate an author's style.

 Virginia Woolf and James Joyce are well-known for showcasing pure literary stream of consciousness, but be aware that the style of the classics is unlikely to be as popular in modern literature.